Kong/docs.konghq.com/app/deck/get-started.md

 To complete this guide, you'll need decK v1.43.0 or above [installed](/deck/install/).

-If you don't have decK installed, copy the following line in to your terminal to run decK using Docker for the purposes of this guide.
+If you don't have decK installed, copy the following line in to your terminal to run decK using Docker for the purposes of this guide:

 ```bash
 alias deck='docker run --rm -v .:/files -w /files -e DECK_KONG_ADDR=http://host.docker.internal:8001 kong/deck'